skramm/homog2d/docs/homog2d_qa.md

 Q: I get a lot of warnings (`...may be used uninitialized in this function`) when running the test suite with GCC, why?
 </dt>
 <dd>
-A: This seems to be an issue whith Catch, regular program shouldn't issue those, no worry (this doesn't seem to happen with clang).
+A: This seems to be an issue with Catch, regular program shouldn't issue those, no worry (this doesn't seem to happen with clang).
 </dd>